stanmaz/BBOalert/README.md

    https://www.facebook.com/groups/706384146770707/

-Facebook should be used to report bugs and to propose enhancements.
+Facebook should be used to :

+- report bugs
+- propose enhancements
+- ask questions

 We assume that you are familiar with BBO.